Dual Enrollment Faculty

 Please note: You must be appropriately credentialed or be on an approved education plan prior to the start of teaching your dual enrollment class(es).

-Send your undergraduate and graduate (if appropriate) official transcripts to the Faculty Qualifications and Hiring Office in a sealed (i.e. unopened) envelope.
+Official Transcripts Requirement (Mailing Details): Request your official undergraduate and graduate (if applicable) transcripts to be sent directly to the Faculty Qualifications and Hiring Office in a sealed (i.e., unopened) envelope with your final paperwork.

 Questions?